-1. Jack Daniel’s
+4. Jack Daniel’s

 Everyone knows that Jack Daniel’s is one of the most widely available spirits in the world.
 What you might not know is that it’s possible to purchase an entire barrel of whiskey from the legendary Tennessee distiller.
-Each barrel yields approximately 252 bottles of 750 ml whiskey and will run you between $10,000 to $12,000, depending on barrel volume and taxes.
+Each barrel yields approximately 252 750-mL bottles of whiskey and will run you between $10,000 to $12,000, depending on barrel volume and taxes.
 According to Jack Daniel’s reps, the U.S. military is the largest buyer of the single barrel whiskey in the world.

-3. Wild Turkey Bourbon
+6. Wild Turkey

 Like so many great ideas, Wild Turkey was the result of one man’s trip with his pals.
 According to the company, brand executive Thomas McCarthy grabbed a few sample bottles of undiluted 101-proof whiskey from the warehouse to take with him to hunt wild turkey in South Carolina.
 The spirit was such a hit with his friends they repeatedly asked him to send them more of that “wild turkey bourbon.”
 Soon after, Wild Turkey hit the market.